 In General.
-Companies are subject to corporate income tax at a rate of 121⁄2 per cent of taxable income.
+Companies are subject to corporate income tax at a rate of $12\frac{1}{2}$ per cent of taxable income.
 Partnerships are not taxable entities.
 The income of a partnership is attributed to the partners and is subject to income or corporation tax.

 Double-Taxation Treaties.
-Double-taxation treaties are in force covering more than 50 countries.
+Double-taxation treaties are in force covering the following countries: